Winning & Sandbagging

-Greg Garrett, Brian Long, and Greg Long will be managing 8,000 scores.
+Greg Garrett will be managing 7,000 scores for a lot of golfers.
 PLEASE CONSIDER THE SCORING TEAM ON YOUR VACATION.
 Paper scorecards with Mike, Jay, or J.D. are the opposite of clarity.
 Do not chicken scratch or circle birdies.

 Paper scorecards should have a clear unique name, 18 clearly written numbers, and circled scores to indicate holes with long putt made.
 Turn in both scorecards when totals are identical.